needo-global/bandlab-blog-api/README.md

-# BandLog Posts API Implementation
+# BandLab Posts API Implementation

-The posts API implement the specification required for test assignment.
+The posts API implement the specification required for a test assignment.

 1. Create a post with an image and caption
-2. Add comment on a post
+2. Add a comment on a post
-3. Delete comment on a post
+3. Delete a comment on a post
-4. Get paginated (cursor based) posts ordered by number of comments in descending order with latest two comments
+4. Get paginated (cursor based) posts ordered by number of comments in descending order with most recent two comments

 There are two parts for the implementation:

 - API

-  The API implement all API endpoints requested in test and implemented in ASP.NET and deployed in AWS ECS Fargate service.
+  The API implements all API endpoints requested in test and implemented in ASP.NET and deployed in AWS ECS Fargate service.

 - Event Listener

-  The event listener is processing DynamoDB stream events.
+  The event listener processes DynamoDB stream events.
 This is used to convert and resize images.
-Also process comments to build a DynamoDB GSI for later querying for GET API endpoint.
+Also process comments to build a DynamoDB GSI for querying to support GET API endpoint.

 ## Tech Stack